We have moved!!!

 Kidszone signs.

-The Kidzone is not a crèche facility and children using the Kidzone remain the responsibility of their identified responsible adult at all times.
-The kidszone is to display signs that children are not to be abandoned at the kidszone as if it were a ‘crèche’.
-The event organisers are not providing crèche facilities, merely entertainment for children and the provision of safety supervisors for the use of the facilities in the kidszone.
+The Kidzone is not a crèche facility and children using the Kidszone remain the responsibility of their identified responsible adult at all times.
+The Kidszone is to display signs that children are not to be abandoned at the Kidszone as if it were a ‘crèche’.
+The event organisers are not providing crèche facilities, merely entertainment for children and the provision of safety supervisors for the use of the facilities in the Kidszone.

 Teen Tent.